olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/counting_partitions2.png">

 For $n = 3$, things start to get more interesting.
-Let's repeat the trick we used for $n = 2$ and focus on the first element.
+Let's focus on the first element.
 It must either be in a group by itself, in a pair with another, or in the same group as all others.
 That gives us exactly three cases to consider:

-1. If the first element in a group by itself, then there are two elements left over; We showed above that there are two ways to partition them.
+1. If the first element in a group by itself, then there are two elements left over; we showed above that there are two ways to partition those.
 2. If it's in a pair, then we have a choice: we can either pair it with the second or third element.
 In either case there will only be one element left over.